 We ate couscous and tuna under a mushroom soup night sky.
-The fire crackled as we conversed, then tucked into the bright orange pod of a tent and wriggled into our cocoons to pupate until morning.
+The fire crackled as we conversed, then tucked into the bright orange pod of a tent and wriggled into our cocoons.

 At about half past Bright & Early, Matt was back out on the lake.
 I sat on a log and bore witness to the valley’s morning ceremony.
 The whirring hum of the line as he cast was a rhythmic overtone while the insects buzzed a busy cadence.
 The birds ranged the vocal scales all between while the sun impressed his own intonation on the whole scene.

 Snacking on breakfast goodies and taking down camp, we were quickly on our way back up to the rim.
 A climb first thing in the morning is Mark Twain’s frog for breakfast.
 Catching the lip, we were confronted by a sentry.
 A hummingbird zoomed past our faces, darting and dodging before landing on a large conifer shrub.
 He watched us intently for a moment before dive bombing off the edge of the cliff in an astounding display of chutzpa.